Commvault/CVPowershellSDKV2/docs/New-User.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <ICreateUsers>: Used to create single or multiple users.
-  - `Users <ICreateUser[]>`:
-    - `Email <String>`: Used to provide an email-id to the new user.
-This email-id is used for logging in the user.
-Please note that email ids are compulsory for company and local users and optional for external users.
-    - `[CompanyId <Int32?>]`:
-    - `[CompanyName <String>]`:
-    - `[FullName <String>]`: Used to provide a name to the new user.
-    - `[InviteUser <Boolean?>]`: User will receive an email to install backup software package on their device if this is set to true.
-    - `[Name <String>]`: Used to provide the new user with a username.
-This username can be used for logging in the user instead of email-id when duplicate email-ids are present.
-For external user, it is necessary to provide the domain name along with the username (domainName\\username).
-To create a company user, the company id or name needs to be provided in the company entity.
-    - `[Password <String>]`: Used to provide a password to the user being created.
-This will be accepted when the useSystemGeneratePassword tag is false.
-The password has to be provided in Base64 format.
-    - `[PlanId <Int32?>]`:
-    - `[PlanName <String>]`:
-    - `[UseSystemGeneratePassword <Boolean?>]`: Choose to provide a system generated password to the user instead of providing your own password.
-An email will be sent to the user to reset the password.
-If it is set to true, password tag need not be provided.
-If it is set to false, password needs to be provided in the password tag in Base64 format.
-    - `[UserGroups <IIdName[]>]`: Provide a list of userGroups that the user should be a part of.
-Either id or name or both can be provided.
-      - `[Id <Int32?>]`:
-      - `[Name <String>]`:

 USERS <ICreateUser[]>: .
   - `Email <String>`: Used to provide an email-id to the new user.
 This email-id is used for logging in the user.
 Please note that email ids are compulsory for company and local users and optional for external users.